A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 Why IEEE Std 2800™-2022 Matters

 Traditional synchronous machines inherently contribute inertia, voltage support, and fault current, stabilizing the grid during disturbances.
 In contrast, IBRs behave differently—offering less inertia and relying on advanced control systems.
 Without consistent technical requirements, large-scale IBR integration risks frequency instability, voltage excursions, and protection misoperations.
+Many engineering teams start by reviewing the key technical areas for ieee 2800 compliance and understanding the broader application of ieee 2800 across different IBR technologies.

 IEEE 2800 provides a comprehensive framework to harmonize IBR interconnections, ensuring they contribute positively to bulk power system reliability while remaining interoperable across multiple utilities and transmission operators.